jarednewell/EASL/README.md

-# EASL
-EASL: Enhanced Append-only Skip List
+# EASL: Enhanced Append-only Skip List

 # Introduction
 EASL is independent of the blockchain architecture, unlike other indexing techniques that have addressed a specific data indexing problem associated with a specific blockchain type.
 Such particular indexing techniques prevent the application to different blockchain types and blockchain use cases.
 Other techniques only address the data contained in a single block, and therefore, cannot provide a relationship between transactions in different blocks.
 EASL is able to track the relationship between data in different blocks, thus, facilitating and promoting data provenance.
 This makes real-time data analysis of the blockchain practical.